pomm-project/Foundation/documentation/foundation.rst

 Session customization
 ~~~~~~~~~~~~~~~~~~~~~

-The ``SessionBuilder`` class is made to be overloaded.
-Foundation package incidentally provides two *session builders*:
+The ``SessionBuilder`` class is made to be extended.
+Foundation package incidentally proposes two *session builders*:

 - ``PommProject\Foundation\Session\SessionBuilder`` blank session builder.
 - ``PommProject\Foundation\SessionBuilder`` builder with Foundation *clients* and *poolers* loaded and configured.

-It is encouraged to create a project-dedicated *session builder* that overloads one of these classes.
+It is encouraged to create a project-dedicated *session builder* that extends one of these classes.
 Several methods are available to change a *session builder* behavior:

 :``getDefaultConfiguration``:
     Overrides default configuration.
 The core default configuration is the `connection:configuration` parameter.
 Be aware it will break the default converter system if discarded.